 Core tip: Orthokeratinized odontogenic cyst (OOC) is a benign odontogenic cyst that rarely undergoes malignant transformation.
 In order to highlight the malignant potential of OOC, especially in patients with a history of recurrence and inflammation, we describe a rare case of recurrent OOC that transformed into squamous cell carcinoma after the patient underwent curettage twice.

 Wu RY, Shao Z, Wu TF.
-Chronic progression of recurrent Orthokeratinized odontogenic cyst into squamous cell carcinoma: a case report.
+Chronic progression of recurrent orthokeratinized odontogenic cyst into squamous cell carcinoma: a case report.
 World J Clin Cases 2019; In press

 INTRODUCTION